Recognized Student Organization Conduct Process

 The sanctions listed below are assigned by the RSOSC based on the severity of the incident and past conduct history:

-Recognized Student Organization Disciplinary Warning: A written warning outlining why the conduct of the recognized student organization was inappropriate and warning of additional sanctions if the conduct continues.
+Recognized Student Organization Disciplinary Warning: A written warning that outlines why the conduct of the recognized student organization was inappropriate and warning of additional sanctions if the conduct continues.

 Recognized Student Organization Disciplinary Probation: The recognized student organization will remain recognized provided it abides by all applicable laws and policies.
 Probation will allow the use of University of Wisconsin-River Falls facilities and resources available to all recognized student organizations.
 Probation signifies a warning status that any further violation of policy may result in Disciplinary Suspension or loss of University Recognition.
 Disciplinary Probation will be given for a specific time period; the recognized student organization will return to good standing once the time period has expired.